-When you lose a tooth or you suffer from advanced gum disease, you are at risk for experiencing a resorption process in the bone that will cause it to thin and weaken.
+When you lose a tooth or you suffer from advanced gum disease, you are at risk of experiencing a resorption process in the bone that will cause it to thin and weaken.
 Over time, this resorption increases the risk for other teeth to shift out of place or fall out, especially if associated with chronic infection.
 Bone loss can make it difficult (and sometimes impossible) to qualify for dental implants, the only permanent tooth replacement option and the ideal solution for most patients with missing teeth.
 However, while bone loss is a problem, we can effectively transition patients into better oral and overall health by providing the link between missing teeth and dental implants: bone grafting.
 Using specialized techniques, our experienced team rebuilds a healthy jaw bone through bone grafting, ensuring better dental function and improved whole-body health with dental implants.

 The Reason for Bone Grafting